 Strive to challenge ourselves to think differently about ways to serve our community and move their thinking forward.

 Pam has been a lifetime theatre artist learning about, performing, creating, choreographing, directing, and producing theatre for 40 years.
-She is a Nationally Certified Teacher and has a theatre education from SUNY Fredonia.
-While she continues to serve as a NYS educator, Pam has been a part of hundreds of productions with local community theatre groups and donates most of her free time to the pursuit of the arts in the Finger Lakes.
+She is a Nationally Certified Teacher and has both a Bachelors and Masters Degree in Education and Theatre from SUNY Fredonia.
+Additionally, she holds an Educational Administrative Degree from the University of Rochester.
+While she continues to serve as a NYS educator, Pam has been a part of hundreds of productions with local theatre groups and donates most of her free time to the pursuit of the arts in the Finger Lakes.
 She is a Theatre Association of New York State Award winning director and actor multiple times.

 She has served with the Theatre Association of New York State as a roving adjudicator providing feedback to hundreds of NYS community theatres in an effort to improve their artform.
 She has also served as a Division Leader and member of the Steering committee for the Rochester Broadway Theatre League’s Education Program, Stars of Tomorrow.
 This program provides educational feedback and opportunity for local high school theatre students around central New York.
 Pam has worked her whole life to share with the community through innovative experiences and ongoing opportunities to connect people with art.
 Her passion is creating theatre that moves and inspires audiences to learn and grow.
-Her hobby is troublemaking and creating thoughtful art by divergent thinking that changes the game.
+Her hobby is troublemaking and creating thoughtful art.